ProjectPythia/pythia-foundations/foundations/github/what-is-github.md

 While one can freely browse GitHub repositories such as Xarray anonymously, it's necessary to log into a unique (and free) user account in order to take advantage of GitHub's full capabilities, such as:

-1. Opening Issues and Pull Requests
+1. Opening issues and pull requests
-1. Participating in Discussions
+1. Participating in discussions
 1. Hosting your own repository

 Your next step (if you haven't already) should be to register for your free GitHub account.
 As with many online services, you will specify a user ID, password, and email address to use with your account.